Vocabulary Quiz #1 for ʻAilāʻau Story

 D.

-6. How do you say “steam” as in the steam from a volcanic vent?
+6. How do you say “stream” as in a stream of water?

 A.